Brachioplasty in High Point, NC (arm lift)

 At the time of the procedure, general anesthesia or intravenous sedation will be administered.
-One or more incisions are then made on either the inside or back of the arm that extend from the axilla (underarm).
-In some cases, brachioplasty may need to be treated with liposuction.
+An incision is made on the inner side of the arm to remove the excess skin.
+Typically, the incision extends from the armpit to the elbow.
+In some cases, brachioplasty may also be treated with liposuction.

 Following your brachioplasty procedure, dressings or bandages will be placed on the incisions, and your arms may be wrapped with an elastic bandage or compression garment to help minimize bruising and swelling.
 A temporary tube may be placed under your skin to help drain any excess fluid or blood.

-Be sure to follow every instruction your surgeon specifically provides you when draining and caring for your incisions.
+Be sure to follow every instruction your surgeon specifically provides you for caring for your incisions.
 If pain medication is prescribed, ensure you are taking the appropriate amount of dosage at the right times to minimize discomfort.

 You may be able to return to your normal activities within two to three weeks.
 If concerns or issues arise, make sure to follow up with your surgeon.

 You might experience some temporary discomfort and swelling after your surgery.
-Brachioplasty may result in permanent scarring and can involve a few minor risks, which can include:
+Brachioplasty can involve a few minor risks, which can include: